profezzorn/ProffieOSDocs/props/sabersense/array_selector.md

 * Array 4 - LGT 32 inch
 * Array 5 - Unspecified 144 pixels

 This can be achieved by having unspecified save files and all blade arrays looking at the same preset array - all that changes is the pixel count between blade arrays.
-This means to the end user, switching arrays simply changes the blade length setting without affecting anything else.
+This means to the end user, switching arrays simply changes the blade length setting without affecting anything else, and the system will save the stored length through reboots.
+You can then use the free wav file downloads available from the [Sabersense Downloads](https://www.sabersense.co.uk/downloads) page to ident which blade length you've switched to.

 ## Turning Motors On and Off
 * Array 1 - Motor On when blade lights